andrejcremoznik/WordPressBP/README.md

 Run `npm run deploy` or `npm run deploy <environment>`.

-1. When you run deploy, current repository `HEAD` will be build and zipped into an tarball archive
+1. When you run deploy, current repository `HEAD` will be build and zipped into a tarball archive
 2. The tarball is uploaded to server over SSH and extracted into a temporary directory
 3. Static folders and files like `uploads` are symlinked into this temporary directory
 4. Finally, the live `current` directory is renamed to `previous` and the new temporary directory is renamed to `current`